-Political unrest, terrorism, immigration, mob violence, police ambushes dominate the headlines.
-Gun sales are at all time highs as many Americans consider purchasing a gun in order to defend their life and property.
+Random violence, active shooters, political unrest, terrorism, immigration, mob violence, police ambushes dominate the headlines.
+Gun sales are at all-time highs as many Americans consider purchasing a gun in order to defend their life, their loved ones, and their property.

 SHOULD YOU BUY A GUN?
 These free resources will help you decide if you should buy a gun, what kind of gun to buy and how you should train in order to defend your life and property.
 It will take you about 15 minutes to use these resources.
 Just scroll down to start.